• ARTICLE

 3. Coordinates Information

-Coordinate 1 X Coordinate 1 Y Coordinate 1 Z Coordinate 2 X Coordinate 2 Y Coordinate 2 Z Transformed X Transformed Y Transformed Z Residual X Residual Y Z
+Coordinate 1 X Coordinate 1 Y Coordinate 1 Z Coordinate 2 X Coordinate 2 Y Coordinate 2 Z Transformed X Transformed Y Transformed Z Residual X Residual Y Residual Z

 Coordinate Transformation Parameter Solving Online-summary